How to calm pets during fireworks

 #2 Speak to your neighbours about local firework displays

 Keep in touch with your neighbours.
-Are they going to celebrate firework night in the garden?
+Are they going to celebrate a firework night in the garden?
 What time will the first rocket go off?
 Are they having lots of friends and family over to celebrate?

 A quick chat over the garden wall means you can have full visibility of what's in store for the night and organise a stress-free evening for you and your pet.